kreshank/StockHome/README.md

 # CS-3110 Final Project - StockHome
-This is a OCaml/Python program that pulls stock data from the yahoo finance API for a user to manipulate or track.
+This is a OCaml/Python program that pulls stock data from the Yahoo Finance API for a user to manipulate or track.
 Using data from the API, a user can build a portfolio, track stock data, save and write configurations, and more.
 -----------------------------------
 ![Screenshot](https://media.github.coecis.cornell.edu/user/15874/files/305d40b0-78d7-404e-9523-9967292e382a)